-Warwick's Institute for Advanced Teaching and Learning offers Humanitarian Engineering (with Sustainability) MSc.
 The increasing number of global humanitarian challenges urges us to rethink the role we play.
-In this MSc you will focus on renewable energy, sustainable cities and infrastructures for emergencies.
+In the Humanitarian Engieering (with Sustainability) MSc you will focus on renewable energy, sustainable cities and infrastructures for emergencies.

 Humanitarian Engineering is the use of science and engineering to invent, create, design, develop, or improve technologies that promote the wellbeing of communities facing grand humanitarian challenges.
 This degree explores the same broad themes as our main Humanitarian Engineering degree, but with a specific focus on sustainability through tailored core and optional modules.

 - An Introduction to Global Health

 - Renewable Energy

 - Sustainable Cities and Infrastructures for Emergencies (extended module)

 - Urban Resilience, disasters and data (extended module)